FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/as_groups.md

   - **ERROR**: indicates that the AS group malfunctions.
   - **DELETING**: indicates that the AS group is being deleted.
   - **FREEZED**: indicates that the AS group has been frozen.

+* `enterprise_project_id` - (Optional, String) Specifies the enterprise project id of the AS group.
+  Changing this will create a new resource.

 ## Attribute Reference